-^{}In lieu of these Disciplinary Actions, an alternative plan may be developed.
+^{}In lieu of these Disciplinary Actions, an alternative plan may be developed (see section titled Alcohol and Drug Related Activity).

 Special procedures must be followed for students with disabilities or formal Section 504 plans who are suspended for more than ten (10) consecutive days in any school year, for additional exclusions of up to ten (10) school days that do not constitute a pattern, for separate acts of misconduct which constitute a pattern, or if student is being considered for expulsion.
-Reference: 4.30.025-AD.
+Reference: 4.30.025-AD